Flo2410/sonnenbatterie2mqtt/README.md

 ## Installation

-This serice runs as a Docker container.
+This service runs as a Docker container.
 You can either run it via the commandline or via docker compose

 ### CLI